HomeGordo ReviewsBook ReviewsGATEWAY – Frederick Pohl

 Rate This Article

-Chris Gordon is a former journalist and editor, trying his hand in creative writing.
-The writer of a musical and two musical revues, he is currently working on a number of other projects.
+Chris Gordon is a former journalist and editor, having a crack at creative writing.
+Chris has written two musicals, two musical revues and numerous short plays, is a full member of the Australian Writers Guild, and is currently/always working on a number of other projects.

 cgordon1965@gmail.com